 Processor

-Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+Processor is a natural or legal person, public authority, agency or other body that processes personal data on behalf of the controller.

-Third party
+Third

 Consent

-Consent of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+Consent is any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data concerning him or her.

 Supervisory authority